-I've done a combo of working from home and from an office for nearly 3 years.
-If you're usually in the office, working from home for a spell can bring *increased* focus.
-But for the full-time freelancer or home worker, doing the laundry, gardening or cleaning can become mysteriously and devilishly appealing, and always when you're supposed to be slaving away to meet a deadline.
+Working from home can work for some but it may not work for all.
+If you're usually in the office, working from home for a day or two can bring *increased* focus.
+However, for the full-time freelancer or home worker, doing the laundry, gardening or cleaning can become mysteriously and devilishly appealing, and always when you're supposed to be slaving away to meet a deadline.
 And then there's stroking the cat, popping to the shops, and of course, eating.

 If I want to get my work done, I have to get those distractions out of sight and out of mind.
 Here are my favourite ways to stay focused: